Kevinpgalligan/cryptopals-hs/README.md

-## Cryptopals in Haskell
+## cryptopals-hs
-I'm doing the [cryptopals challenges](https://cryptopals.com/) to familiarise / refamiliarise myself with Haskell, which I dabbled with back in my first years of programming.
-Emacs (with haskell-mode) is my editor of choice.
-I load the code in each solution file with `C-c l` and test it at the REPL.
+My Haskell-based solutions to the [cryptopals challenges](https://cryptopals.com/).

+### Goal
+Familiarise / refamiliarise myself with Haskell, which I first dabbled with back in my university days.
+I've read snippets of Haskell since then, like a few chapters of the Learn You a Haskell book, but now I want to learn it for real.
+Why?
+Many reasons: to push myself outside my comfort zone; to learn about mysterious concepts like monoids and monads; to master functional programming without an escape hatch; to finally try the cryptopals challenges, which I've had my eye on for years; and to see how much I like strict static typing & laziness.

+### Running
+* Open solution file in Emacs (should be in haskell-mode).
+* Load the code and open a REPL with `C-c C-l`.
+* Test the functions there.

+(That's how I'm doing it for now, anyway).